 Now, instead of juggling several debt payments to many different creditors, you make one payment to your new creditor, ideally your own bank.
 There are two different kinds of loans you can use to consolidate your debt, but most of the time your bank will ask you to secure the loan with collateral.

 Now, if the big 6 banks say no, you can still get a consolidation loan for bad credit.
-There are several subprime lenders who offer personal loans for those with risky credit files, like Fairstone Financial or Easy Financial to name a few.
+There are several private lenders who offer personal loans for those with risky credit files, like Fairstone Financial or Easy Financial to name a few.
 Full disclosure, expect much higher interest rates.
 So make sure you have an aggressive debt pay-down plan in place before you go this route.

 An unsecured debt consolidation loan